rainforestapp/rainforest-cli/README.md

 login test might have the id `login_test`).
 - `TITLE` - The title of your test.
 - `START_URI` - The path used to direct the tester to the correct page to begin the test.
+- `TYPE` - The type of test represented.
+Must be one of either `test` for regular, top-level tests or `snippet` for any test that is meant to be embedded within another test.
+In other words, if you're going to execute the test directly, it should be of type `test`; if you're going to refer to it from another file (via a `- [EMBEDDED TEST RFML ID]` directive) it should be of type `snippet`.
 - `ACTION 1`, `ACTION 2`, ... - The directions for your tester to follow in this
 step.
 You must have at least one step in your test.
 - `QUESTION 1`, `QUESTION 2`, ... - The question you would like your tester to